-Dirty Dozen (This is the produce that has the highest pesticide residues.
+(This is a list of the produce that has the highest pesticide residues.
 Always add the organic version of these veggies and fruits to your healthy grocery list.): Apples, Peaches, Sweet Bell Pepper, Strawberries, Spinach, Pears, Potatoes, Nectarines, Cherries, Grapes (imported), Celery and Lettuce.

 Always go for organic if you can afford it.
-Lean cuts of meat with less fat is good for health (92% or higher).
+In addition, lean cuts of meat with less fat are better for your health (92% or higher).

 Condiments, Spices and Seasonings: